fred-corp/IndexFighter/README.md

 - **Hand tracking** : the game must be playable with only hand tracking, no other input device
 - **Multiplayer** : the game must be playable by two players on the same computer
+- **Dynamics** : the game should handle realistic dynamics like friction, bounce angle, speed of attack, etc.
 - **Real-time** : the game must be playable in real-time, with a low latency
-- **Dynamics** : the game should handle realistic dynamics like friction, bounce angle, speed of attack, etc.

 ## Strategy

 ### Hand tracking

-The hand tracking is done with [mediapipe](https://pypi.org/project/mediapipe/), which is a python library containing a lot of machine learning models for computer vision.
+The hand marker recognition is done with [mediapipe](https://pypi.org/project/mediapipe/), which is a python library containing a lot of machine learning models for computer vision.
 This simplifies the development of the game, as I didn't have to train my own models.

 ### Multiplayer

-> TODO: Develop details here
+The game is played by two players controlling the position and angle of a paddle each.
+The game is played on a single computer with a single camera.
+Player A has the left side of the camera field to control their paddle, and player B has the right side of the camera field.

+### Dynamics

+The dynamics of the game, namely the bouncing of the puck on the borders and paddles, are handled by the `DynamicsHandler` class.
+This class calculates the new ball parameters (angle and speed) should a collision occur.

 ### Real-time

-> TODO: Develop details here

 The game is written in python, and uses Threading to run the game logic and the hand tracking in parallel.

+The `CameraHandler` class is responsible for the hand tracking.
+It runs a thread for the live hand tracking to decouple the tracking from the rest of the game code to make it run a bit smoother, and has getter functions for retrieving the player positions and angles.

+The `DynamicsHandler` class is responsible for the game logic.
+It runs a thread for the game dynamics to render it independent of the hand tracking performance and thus be more precise, and has getter functions for retrieving the ball position and angle.

-### Dynamics
+### Rendering

 > TODO: Develop details here